-A 4 way switch must be wired between two 3 ways as shown in the diagrams on this page.
-A 4 way has five connections: one ground, and 4 circuit terminals divided into two matching pairs.
-Each pair of terminals should be wired to the traveler wires from one of the 3 way switches.
-The travelers can be wired to either terminal in a pair, but don't mix up the pairs or the circuit won't work properly.
+A 4 way switch must be wired between two 3 way switches as shown in the diagrams on this page.
+A 4 way switch has five terminals: one ground and 4 circuit terminals divided into two matching pairs called travelers.
+Each pair of traveler terminals should be wired to the traveler wires from one of the 3 way switches in the circuit.
+The travelers from one 3 way can be wired to either terminal in a pair, but don't mix up the pairs on the 4 way or the circuit won't work properly.

 In order for a 4 way circuit to work, the 3 way switches must be wired properly at the beginning and end of the path.
 So be sure that the common terminal on one of the 3 ways is wired to the hot source, and the common on the second 3 way is wired to the the hot terminal on the load.